The 3 credit bureaus: Equifax, Experian and TransUnion

 How do credit bureaus get your information?

 The three credit bureaus gather information from a combination of sources.
-But generally, there are a few main ways credit bureaus collect information about you.
+But there are a few typical ways credit bureaus collect information about you.

-Some financial institutions and lenders voluntarily send information to the credit bureaus.
-According to the CFPB, that includes places like:
+These are types of financial institutions and lenders that voluntarily send information to the credit bureaus.

 • Credit card issuers